haocai1992/haocai1992.github.io/_posts/2022-01-29-train-and-deploy-fine-tuned-gpt-2-model-using-pytorch-on-amazon-sagemaker-to-classify-news-articles.markdown

 ## 2. System Requirements

 Since most of the model training and deployment will be on AWS, there aren't any system requirements for your local machine.
-Here is what you need:
+Here is all you need:

 - an AWS account ([sign up here](https://aws.amazon.com/resources/create-account/))
 - a [Google Drive](https://drive.google.com/) account (optional, for training on Colab Notebook)